xpmethod/xpmethod.github.io/README.md

 `prompt:` used to pull out the prompts in the "events" section.
 Should be in quotations.
 `location:` used to indicate location in the "events" section

-`event` dates are generated form the post title.
+Dates in the "events" and "event" view are generated form the post title.